Junni01/BCTerminal/README.md

 How to use:

-Download file and run on your preferred IDE
+Download files and run on your preferred IDE

-Install the needed jdnc files (mysql-connector-java-5.1.44-bin.jar)
+Install the needed jdbc files from https://dev.mysql.com/downloads/connector/j/ and set them up in your IDE.

 Login in with one of these ID numbers: '100', '200', '300', '400', '500' or access admin view with the ID number '000'.

+'SqlDataBaseCreation.sql' script is provided for the creation of the test data.

 More info and screenshots on the Wiki page!